Asylum Seeker Scholarships - Full Time

 - University English - a general English course for those who want to improve their overall English language skills for a variety of educational, personal and professional reasons.

-If you choose to do study a face-to-face course you will need to travel to the English Language Teaching Centre to attend any face to face classes.
+On the blended course you will need to travel to the English Language Teaching Centre to attend any face to face classes.

 - Scholarship application criteria